pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### Configure PV for TiDB slow logs

-TiDB Operator creates an `EmptyDir` volume named `slowlog` by default to store the slow logs and mounts the `slowlog` volume to `/var/log/tidb`.
-And the slow query log is printed to the `stdout` through a sidecar container.
+By default, TiDB Operator creates a `slowlog` volume (which is an `EmptyDir`) to store the slow logs, mounts the `slowlog` volume to `/var/log/tidb`, and prints slow logs in the `stdout` through a sidecar container.

 > **Warning:**
 >